 Section 4(f) Regulatory Considerations.
 As shown in Table 2.4-5, compared to the Farmington 400 West Option, the Farmington State Street Option would use more Section 4(f) resources because it would have a use with greater-than-de minimis impact to Ezra T. Clark Park.
-The Farmington 400 West Option would impact 0.17 acre of Ezra T. Clark Park, and this would be considered a use with de minimis impact to the park under Section 4(f).
-Therefore, the identification of the Farmington 400 West Option as the preferred alternative is consistent with the requirements of Section 4(f).
+The Farmington 400 West Option would permanently impact 0.04 acre of Ezra T. Clark Park and have temporary impacts to 0.41 acre of Ezra T. Clark Park due to the realignment of the Farmington Creek Trail.
+This would be considered a use with de minimis impact to the park under Section 4(f).
+Therefore, the identification of the Farmington 400 West Option as part of the selected alternative is consistent with the requirements of Section 4(f).

 Summary.
-In the north segment, the Farmington 400 West Option is part of the preferred alternative because it would result in a Section 4(f) use with de minimis impact to Ezra T. Clark Park; it would minimize impacts to the Clark Lane Historic District; it would maintain the existing local road connections between the Frontage Road, 400 West, and State Street in Farmington; and it would provide direct access to Lagoon that does not require users to go through any signalized intersections.
+In the north segment, the Farmington 400 West Option is part of the selected alternative because it would result in only a de minimis impact to Section 4(f) resources; it would minimize impacts to the Clark Lane Historic District; it would maintain the existing local road connections between the Frontage Road, 400 West, and State Street in Farmington; and it would provide direct access to the Lagoon amusement park that does not require users to go through any signalized intersections.